 Here are some basic examples of typical pivot modulations in simple piano music.
 They all offer simple harmonic models for moving from tonic to dominant major (e.g. C major to G major).
-There are also some more complicated modulation models for string quartet on this page.

 1) Thema from Mozart Sonata in D (KV.
 284)